Distributed Online Private Learning of Convex Nondecomposable Objectives: DPSDA-PS and Its Analysis

 \section{DPSDA-PS and Its Analysis}

-We now introduce another instantiation of DPSDA, which uses a push-sum mechanism over the network $\mathcal{G}_2$, hence the name DPSDA-PS.
-Then, we use an analysis similar to that of DPSDA-C to give its differential privacy and pseudo-regret bound.
+We now introduce another instantiation of DPSDA, which uses a push-sum mechanism over the network $\mathcal{G}_2$, hence it is named as DPSDA-PS.
+Then, we use an analysis similar to that of DPSDA-C to derive its differential privacy and pseudo-regret bound.